 The Journal of Artificial Intelligence and Technology is a formally peer-reviewed journal.
 All publications in the journal undergo a double-blind peer review process where reviewers doesn't know the identity of the author, and vice-versa.

-- Editor first review the submitted manuscript, called initial review by the editor.
+- Editor-in-Chief first reviews the submitted manuscript, called initial review.
 It will be evaluated whether the submitted manuscript is suitable for the Journal of Artificial Intelligence and Technology based on scope, similarity score by using Crosscheck-iThenticate, readability of the articles, and adhering to the submitted paper template.

-- Furthermore, the manuscript will be sent to Associate Editors who will invite at least 2 anonymous reviewers and make a decision on the article.
-Once the Associate Editors submits their recommendation and the reviews, the Editor will review the recommendation and make a final decision.
+- Furthermore, the manuscript will be sent to Associate Editors who will invite at least 2 anonymous reviewers.
+Once the Associate Editors submit their recommendation and the reviews, the Editor-in-Chief will review the recommendation and make a final decision.

 - The accepted manuscript then continued to the copyediting and layout editing process to prepare the camera-ready paper.